Skip Breadcrumb Links

 You may need more education or training before you can work in your profession or trade in Ontario.
 You can learn more about the types of training available to you and where you can find services that will help you in your search.

 Most employers require you to speak English.
 Some employers may need people who can speak French or other languages.
 You may be eligible to take classes through the Language Instruction for Newcomers to Canada (LINC) program.
-Contact the nearest to book an appointment.
+Contact the nearest language assessment centre to book an appointment.

 If you are not eligible for LINC, you can find other free or low-cost classes in English as a Second Language (ESL) or French as a Second Language (FSL) through school boards and nonprofit organizations.

 If your profession or trade requires you to take courses at a university or college, you may need to pass a language test:

 Check with your regulatory body or institution to make sure you take a test they will accept.